Specsranger/reBALANCE-Tuning-Pack/README.md

     - Decreased damage to 100 to serve the new AI/AT role
     - Increased AOE
 - MG42 cost increased to 280 from 240 to reflect performance
-- Flak 30 Anti-Aircraft Gun Team increased damage can deal with head on strafes
+- Flak 30 Anti-Aircraft Gun Team increased damage towards aircraft can deal with head on strafes
 - Nebelwerfer scatter reduced to 8 from 12 so it’s DOT is less oppressive
 - Decreased reload time of Stummel from 5 to 4 to improve upgrade desirability
 - Revert fuel costs of Panzer IV to 90 from 100 to match medium tank price to performance ratio